Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Methods

 \subsubsection{Abstract Screening}

-One researcher read the abstracts of the remaining articles to further screen the results.
-We removed redundant articles that only summarized research that was contained elsewhere in our sample, such as books and book chapters, editorials, abstracts, keynotes, and complete conference proceedings.
-We also removed articles that were topically irrelevant, such as those that did not focus on CCS, or that used data from a CCS, but only to answer research questions unrelated to the system.
-This resulted in n=34 articles.
+We next screened the remaining articles by abstract.
+One researcher read the article abstracts and removed redundant articles that only summarized research contained elsewhere in our sample, such as books and book chapters, editorials, abstracts, keynotes, and complete conference proceedings.
+We also removed articles that were topically irrelevant, such as those that did not focus on a Twitter-style CCS, or that used data from such a system, but only to answer research questions unrelated to the system.
+This step resulted in n=47 remaining articles.